Paddle Boarding in Malta: Best Locations and Tips

 Mellieha’s Ghadira Bay is ideal for beginners to practice paddle boarding because of its wide sandy beach and shallow waters.
 After mastering paddle boarding, you can try various water sports activities in the bay.

 If you want to take a more extended trip, you can paddle to Imgiebah Beach (also called Selmun Beach), arguably Malta’s most beautiful beach.
 It’s natural, quiet, and rarely crowded.
-The paddle to Imgiebah Beach takes around 30-40 minutes.
-Follow the coast on the right-hand side.

 You can also go to Slugs Bay if you go left.
 Slugs Bay is a small natural, protected by large boulders from the rough seas.
 It’s a lovely spot for a dip and snorkel.
-It’s nice to paddle there and spend some time relaxing.
-It should take 40-50 mins to get there.

 Equipment rental: you can rent SUP from Surfing Malta, but you need to book in advance to have it delivered to Ghadira Beach.

-Paddle Boarding in Malta - Slugs Bay
+Paddle Boarding in Slugs Bay, Malta

 Ghajn Tuffieha Beach